bekogluaydin/csharp-simple-raffle-application/README.md

-# csharp-simple raffle automation
+# csharp-simple-raffle-application

-Simple raffle automation I did using a form.
+Simple raffle application I did using a form.